dricotec/cs2_gc/readme.md

 > This project is incomplete, Semi-Broken and VAC Bannable.
 > Proceed with caution.
 Made for the Limited Test version of Counter-Strike 2.

+# THIS IS A FORK OF [Mikko's csgo_gc](https://github.com/mikkokko/csgo_gc) MOST CREDITS TO MIKKO AND HIS AMAZING WORK!

 ## What is this?
 In Valve games, the Game Coordinator (GC) is a backend service most notably responsible for matchmaking and inventory management (like loadouts and skins).
 This project redirects the GC traffic to a custom, in-process implementation.